 The Diocese places its cash and cash equivalents on deposit with financial institutions in the United States.
 The Federal Deposit Insurance Corporation covers \$250,000 for substantially all depository accounts.
-During the years ended June 30, 2022 and 2021, the Diocese from time to time may have had amounts on deposit in excess of the insured limits.
-Additionally, as of June 30, 2022 and 2021, the Diocese had balances with financial institutions in excess of FDIC limits of \$12,763,453 and \$7,633,873, respectively.
+As of June 30, 2023 and 2022, the Diocese had balances with financial institutions in excess of FDIC limits of \$6,454,559 and \$12,763,453, respectively.
 The cash balances are maintained at financial institutions with high credit quality ratings and the Diocese believes no significant risk of loss exists with respect to those balances.

-As of June 30, 2022 and 2021, the Diocese also held \$91,166,200 and \$82,140,216, respectively, of fully-insured funds in the Certificate of Deposit Account Registry Service network and the Insured Cash Sweep network.
+As of June 30, 2023 and 2022, the Diocese also held \$117,029,975 and \$91,166,200, respectively, of fully-insured funds in the Certificate of Deposit Account Registry Service network and the Insured Cash Sweep network.